 A wood-effect floor was also added onto which grain bags I made previously were positioned.

 The finishing touches was the roof.

 To me, roofs are a critical part of layout buildings.
 They are, after all, the part of the buildings that will be most seen by people looking at a layout and so I spent some time getting it how I wanted.

-Obviously the shiny perfect look of plasti-card slate wouldn’t do for this decaying look.
+Obviously, the shiny perfect look of plastic-card slate wouldn’t do for this decaying look.
 Instead, I sanded it down to give a rough texture to the slates and then picked away at individual slates around the edges to replicate lost and missing one.
-The sofits and bargeboards were also left off as this was often absent on sheds in out of the way backwater yards.
+The soffits and bargeboards were also left off as this was often absent on sheds in out-of-the-way backwater yards.

-A black wash was applied all over before it a coating of Vellejo grey was applied followed by dry-brushed black to pick out the texture created by the earlier sanding.
+A black wash was applied all over before it a coating of Vallejo grey was applied followed by dry-brushed black to pick out the texture created by the earlier sanding.